jameswhite/capabilities/README.md

   - Some cultures are mutually exclusive with others.
   - Cultures will decide which Humans and Automations you need to build an maintain Capabilities
   - Examples include (arch/vendor/os/host : monoculture/polyculture, package culture, hero culture, crunch time, agile, waterfall, flat hiearchy, silos, cult/"family", open vs. closed florr plan, 9-5, rowe, remote or local, contractor culture, independent vs vc backed, hipster vs. new hotness, science lab, optimize-for-happiness, retalitory culture, outsource culture, etc)

+### Initial Conditions
+  - The game starts with one resource (you) with a random, but humble, set of capabilities.
+You must spend time Researching the capabilities you'd like to instantiate.